 It is either a lot of washing and hoping that it is enough or to pull off every leaf and wash each part one by one on both sides.

-Method how to clean leeks simple and
+How to clean leeks

 It is a very easy method: